UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 - `patientContact`: Contact information for the patient.
 - `appointment`: The patient's appointment.

+### Receptionist Table Description

+- `ReceptionistId`: Unique identifier for each receptionist.
+- `ReceptionistFristName`: First name of the receptionist.
+- `ReceptionistLastName`: Last name of the receptionist.
+- `ReceptionistEmail`: Unique email address for the receptionist.

 ### Appointment Table Description

 - `appointmentId`: Unique identifier for each appointment.
 - `time`: Appointment date and time.
-- `doctor`: It has doctor details.
+- `doctor`: It has doctor details for the appointment.
-- `patient`: It has patient details.
+- `patient`: It has patient details for the appointment.
-- `appointmentStatus`: The patient's appointment completed or not.
+- `appointmentStatus`: Appointment is completed or not.

 ### Token Table Description